huggingface/blog/logits-processor-zoo.md

 >>> Generated Text: Paris
 ```

-While this pipeline works for general text generation, **raw logits are not optimized for task-specific constraints or custom behaviors**.
-This is where logit processing becomes indispensable.
+While this pipeline demonstrates how raw logits can be transformed into text, it's worth noting that 🤗 Transformers streamline this process.
+For instance, the [`generate()`](https://huggingface.co/docs/transformers/en/main_classes/text_generation) method automatically handles these
+transformations, including applying the softmax function and sampling from the probability distribution.

+However, raw logits may be undesirable for common tasks like sampling or imposing task-specific constraints.
+For more details on handling logits
+effectively during generation, refer to Hugging Face's [generation blog post](https://huggingface.co/blog/how-to-generate).
+This is where **logit processing** becomes indispensable to tailor the output to specific needs.

 ## Why Process Logits?